Jacob Shaw (musician)

 Jacob Shaw (born 1988) is a classical cellist and the executive director of Scandinavian Cello School.
+He is the Professor of Cello at the Royal Northern College of Music (RNCM) in Manchester, UK and the Visiting International Chair of Cello at the Royal Welsh College of Music and Drama (RWCMD).
 Formally he was Director of Culture for UNESCO World Heritage site of Stevns Klint (Stevns Klint Experience) and held the "Gaspar Cassado Chair" Professor of Cello at Academia Marshall in Barcelona, Spain.

 Early life

 Born in London in 1988 into a family of professional musicians, he first studied at the Yehudi Menuhin School in Surrey, before going to France to receive musical guidance from and entering into the class of Geneviève Teulières-Sommer at the École Normale de Musique de Paris.

 Musical career

 Shaw has given concerts across 5 continents.

 He also works with outreach projects, playing in hospitals, prisons, youth centers and has established "Radical Classic" as a way to get in touch with a new generation of classical music lovers.

 Shaw formed the Shaw String Trio with his father and sister, and in 2009, he founded with his family the Festival International de Musique de Chambre in south-west France in 2009.